 Advantages of deploying applications with docker container

 Developers are freed up from thinking about the gritty details of system commands, disk access protocols, and write-access permissions.
-Docker encapsulates their applications with the required dependencies and makes it run as intended.
+Docker encapsulates and their applications required dependencies and make the run as intended.

-- Docker reduces the number of systems and operations overhead
+1. Docker reduces the number of systems and operations overhead:

 Docker reduces the need for a complete virtualized solution to one which uses only the resources that are needed.
 This reduces the volume of resources needed.